What is a general assistive technology assessment

 What a general assistive technology assessment is

-If you have completed a trial of the assistive technology, please include:
+If you’ve completed a trial of the assistive technology, please include:

 • details about how you can safely use the item